-The treaty covers Belarusian tax on income, tax on profits, income tax on individuals, and tax on immovable property (real estate tax).
+The treaty covers Belarussian tax on income, tax on profits, income tax on individuals, and tax on immovable property (real estate tax).
 It covers Spanish income tax on individuals, corporation tax, income tax on non-residents, capital tax, and local taxes on income and on capital.

 The following capital gains derived by a resident of one Contracting State may be taxed by the other State:

 Gains from the alienation of other property by a resident of a Contracting State may only be taxed by that State.

 Both countries apply the credit method for the elimination of double taxation.

 The final protocol to the treaty includes certain limitation on benefits provisions, including that the provisions of Articles 10 (Dividends), 11 (Interest), and 12 (Royalties) will not apply if the main purpose or one of the main purposes of any person concerned with the creation or assignment of the shares, debt-claims, or other rights in respect of which the dividends, interest, or royalties are paid was to take advantage of those Articles by means of that creation or assignment.